ebi-ait/hca-ebi-wrangler-central/docs/SOPs/HCA_Metadata_Spreadsheet_Guide_Wranglers.md

 *Wranglers note:*

 *Contact, funder, and publication information is represented by arrays (can have more than one entry for each) and is recorded in separate tabs.
-Handling of the contact, funder, and publications tabs is currently hard-coded in the importer and not intrinsic to the schema.*
+Handling of the contact, funder, and publications tabs is currently hard-coded in the importer and not intrinsic to the schema. \
+Usually most of the information for these tabs, such as author lists and address, is already filled out in ingest and can be edited from the UI.*

 ##### Contact